-53. Soft Loan
+53. Soft Loans

 During 2013/14 the Council extended for 10 years a loan to the Ironbridge Gorge Museum Trust of £500,000 at an interest rate of 2.85% which was below the market rate and therefore constitutes a Soft Loan in the accounting statements.
-Part of this has been repaid during 2020/21 and the balance at $31^{\rm st}$ March is £161,977.
-This is shown as a debtor on the Balance sheet at a fair value of £157,636 and a notional £4,341 has been charged to the I&E account to reflect the preferential rate given.
+Part of this has been repaid during 2021/22 and the balance at $31^{\rm st}$ March is £166,593.
+This is shown as a debtor on the Balance Sheet at a Fair Value of £140,439 and a notional £26,154 has been charged to the I&E account, in accordance with accounting requirements (rather than to indicate any expectation of a shortfall in repayment), to reflect the preferential rate given.
 There is however a financial guarantee in place from The Ironbridge (Telford) Heritage Foundation Limited, which covers the outstanding amount of the loan.

 During 2015/16 the Council advanced a loan for 40 years to AFC Telford of £45,000 at an interest rate of 4.66%, which was below the market rate and therefore constitutes a Soft Loan in the accounting statements.
-Part of this has been repaid during 2020/21 and the balance at $31^{st}$ March is £42,944.
-This is also shown as a debtor in the Balance sheet at a fair value of £22,814 and a notional £20,130 has been charged to the I&E account to reflect the preferential rate given.
+Part of this has been repaid during 2021/22 and the balance at $31^{\rm st}$ March is £42,380.
+This is also shown as a debtor in the Balance Sheet at a fair value of £21,811 and a notional £20,569 has been charged to the I&E account, in accordance with accounting requirements (rather than to indicate any expectation of a shortfall in repayment), to reflect the preferential rate given.
 The Council owns the freehold of the ground and the loan was provided to fund a new fire alarm system at the ground.